-This chapter provides design strategies for accommodating these uses and identifies ways that they can fit within and support a more compact and walkable form of development consistent with the vision for the corridor.
+This chapter provides design strategies and tools for these uses so that may be consistent with the vision for the corridor.
+It provides ideas for how these uses can be sited within developments to minimize impacts of parking and drive aisles while encouraging an urban form.
 Recommendations in this chapter apply to CBCs and, to the extent feasible, to SNAs.